-Additional factors and evidence pertaining to resilience have been analysed at the London-level and have been presented as part of the London Covid-19 Resilience Dashboard13.
-This Dashboard brings together a range of outcome data to monitor the impact of Covid-19 on the lives of Londoners.
+Additional factors and evidence pertaining to resilience has been analysed at the London-level and is in part presented as part of London Covid-19 Resilience

+Dashboard.
+The Dashboard brings together a range of outcome data to monitor the impact of Covid-19 on the lives of Londoners.
 It has been designed to meet a wide range of user needs and to provide a transparent overview across a broad range of social and economic outcomes.
 The Dashboard is structured around five outcomes agreed by London's Recovery Board: